High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 2.

-🛡️ Dial and case back protection
+🛡️ Dial & case back protection

-Preserves the immediate cosmetic condition.
+Maintains the original cosmetic condition.

 3.